robotology/yarp/extern/README.txt

+# Copyright: (C) 2012 IITRBCS
+# Author: Paul Fitzpatrick
+# CopyPolicy: Released under the terms of the LGPLv2.1 or later, see LGPL.TXT

 External libraries bundled with YARP go here.
 Ideally, to make life easier for packagers, there should always be a CMake option to use system-installed versions of these libraries.